Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 -- @key     value       If this key is not provided, classes in the --                      subdialog will be displayed if value for the --                      name is truthy.
---                      If this key is provided, classes in the --                      subdialog will be displayed if value for the --                      name equals to this key
+--                      If this key is provided and not a function, --                      classes in the subdialog will be displayed if --                      value for the name equals to this key.
+--                      If this key is a generator function, the --                      function will be called with the current value --                      in the dialog data.
+Classes in the subdialog --                      will be displayed if the return of the function --                      is truthy.
 --
 -- @return  subdialog   Call methods such as `label` from this --                      subdialog to add to ifable.